 We have the top plate and bottom plate, which refer to the 2x4 (or 2x6) boards that make up the top and bottom of the walls, connecting the studs together.
 At the top, there are 2 boards, and at the bottom there is one.
 The one on the bottom, at least for the 1st floor of a house, is treated to resist moisture.

-So far, we've added up the cost of the lumber so we know that going from 2x4 to 2x6 walls costs an extra $1,700.21 in lumber.
-We also need to take insulation into account.
+So far, we've added up the cost of the lumber so we know that going from 2x4 to 2x6 framing costs an extra $1,700.21 in lumber.
+We also need to take take additional costs of insulation into account.

 If we use fiberglass batt insulation, we can get an R-13 batt (R-value refers to the insulation's resistance to heat flow, the higher number the better) into the 2x4 wall, and an R-19 batt into the 2x6 wall.
 In this house, there is 3,027 square feet of insulation.